pedrorgirardi/Pep/README.md

 ![Pep Select](docs/Select.gif)

-It behaves like a 'smart multi-cursor' and you can use it to rename symbols.
+It behaves like an 'intelligent multi cursor, and you can use it to rename symbols.

 ## Goto Definition